prog-re/ugly/README.md

 # Ugly REST API PHP Framework

-Ugly is a single file REST API for PHP including authentication/authorization that is usable without server URL re-writes or from the dev server without a routerscript.
+Ugly is a single file REST API for PHP including authentication/authorization that is usable without server URL re-writes or from the dev server without a router script.
 All routing is done through query parameters.
 Hence the name.

 ## Example